rizwan-atta/profile/README.md

-- 👋 Hi, I’m @Rizwanatta90
+- 👋 Hi, I’m @rizwanatta90
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning web development and C
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
-Rizwanatta90/Rizwanatta90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+rizwanatta90/rizwanatta90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->